World shares retreat after Trump signs Hong Kong bill

 U.S. markets are closed Thursday for Thanksgiving.

-BEIJING (AP) — Shares declined Thursday after President Donald Trump signed a bill expressing support for human rights in Hong Kong.
+BEIJING — Shares declined Thursday after President Donald Trump signed a bill expressing support for human rights in Hong Kong.

 Continue Reading Below